• HOME

 • Chill cutouts for 10 minutes in the freezer.

 • Bake for 8-10 minutes until golden.
-Leave on sheet pan for 5 minutes and then transfer to a cooling rack or serve warm and enjo!
+Leave on sheet pan for 5 minutes and then transfer to a cooling rack or serve warm and enjoy!

 Notes